helenajovcic7/AzureHack/Labs/LAB_02_managing_azure.md

     module: 'Azure Core'
 ---

-# Lab 01 - Managing Azure?
+# Lab 02 - Managing Azure
-# Student lab manual

 ## Challenge scenario

 You will learn fundamentals of Azure administration capabilities - login to portal, create and manage resource groups and create and manage resources.

+First try to solve the challenges on your own, in case you have trouble, click on the arrow left of the challenge for a detailed guide

 ## Objectives